-The following men had more children than listed, but you’ll see the frustration historical novelists encounter when writing about real people: Charles begat Carloman and Pepin.
+The following men had more children than listed, but you’ll see the frustration historical novelists encounter when writing about real people: Pepin begat Charles.
+Charles begat Carloman and Pepin.
 Pepin begat Charles and Carloman.
 Carloman begat Pepin, and Charles begat Pepin, Charles, another Pepin (originally named Carloman), and Louis, who did his own share of begetting.

-Today, in nonfiction, we call the first Charles the Hammer, the first Pepin the Short, the second Charles the Great, or more commonly Charlemagne.
+Today, in nonfiction, we call the first Charles the Hammer, the second Pepin the Short, the second Charles the Great, or more commonly Charlemagne.
 We distinguish Charlemagne’s sons as Pepin the Hunchback, Charles the Younger, Pepin of Italy, and Louis the Pious.
 The Carlomans don’t have nicknames, but they lived far enough apart to be distinguished by time period.

 In a historical novel, however, the author cannot use the Hammer, the Short, or Charlemagne.
 The characters would not have called them that.
 Although they might have called Charlemagne’s son Young Charles or Little Charles, it gets cumbersome.